Call us at 1(866) 607-4438

 Your total outstanding revolving credit card debt will continue to grow as long as the credit card account is open.
 Revolving credit isn’t a bad thing by itself, but when it becomes revolving debt, it can become a concern.
-The money you owe can easily be increased by accumulating interest, the payments can become too much and if finances are bad, delinquency rates could increase.
+The payment you owe can easily be increased by accumulating interest, the balance can become too much and if finances are bad, delinquency rates could increase.